bartosz-kasprzyk/d2archives/README.md

 This project was created by [Bartosz Kasprzyk](https://github.com/bartosz-kasprzyk).
 Please feel free to contact me if you need any further information.

 Thank you for visiting my website! ✨

+## License 📜
+This is a fanmade project and is not affiliated with or endorsed by Blizzard Entertainment®.
+All Diablo II assets, trademarks, and copyrights are the property of Blizzard Entertainment®.